skvamme/pico_atlast/README.md

 1. Put the forth code in a file, I use "anyname.atl".
 Make sure to keep source line width max column 132.

-2. Run "./atl2h anyname.atl" to create the file forth.h.
+2. Run "./atl2h.sh anyname.atl" to create the file forth.h.

 3. Compile atlast.c with make in the build directory, see https://github.com/raspberrypi/pico-sdk

 If forth is the main entry point, the forth code must contain a word "GO" with an infinite loop, e.g. begin ... again to keep the application running.
-Otherwise, put the infinite loop in the main function in atlast.c and define the forth word "GO" doing nothing.
-An application on the pico should never return.

-Use the Makefile included in this repo to compile atlast.c to run on a Raspberry Pi or other host to be able to test your forth code before flashing to the pico.
-Make sure to comment out #define PICO on line 61 in atlast.c prior to compilation.
+Otherwise, you will have an interactive console where you can use all standard forth words, your own word definitions from forth.h and even define new words.
+New word definitions will last until power off.

+Use e.g. minicom, picocom to get access to the ATLAST console: picocom /dev/ttyACM0 -b 115200 -l

 Take a look at https://github.com/skvamme/atlast for some example forth code, coded for the pigpio library.
 API names and functions are very similar to the pico C API.

 Read the PICO documentation for the C/C++ API for a detailed description of each function.